erikvella/db-first/README.md

 power | NOT NULL - CHAR(5)
 change | NOT NULL - VARCHAR(10)
 horses | NOT NULL - VARCHAR(10)
-registration date | NOT NULL - YEAR kilometres | NOT NULL - INT
+registration date | NOT NULL - YYYY-MM-DD kilometres | NOT NULL - INT
 co2 emissions | NULL - VARCHAR(10)
 iva | NOT NULL - CHAR(1) DEFAULT '1'
+price | NOT NULL - MEDIUMINT